For the first time ever, gene expression can be mapped from space

 The answer was the Applied Earth Observations Innovation Partnership (AEOIP), which now comprises representatives from NASA, the Forest Service, the U.S. Geological Survey, and the Bureau of Land Management.

-In parallel with this collaboration, NASA’s Biological Diversity and Ecological Conservation program began looking for opportunities to work with Illumina, since they believe that any aspect of plant health—susceptibility to disease, tolerance to climatic variation, and so on—comes down to genetic variation.
+In parallel with this collaboration, NASA’s Biological Diversity and Ecological Conservation (BDEC) program began looking for opportunities to work with Illumina, since they believe that any aspect of plant health—susceptibility to disease, tolerance to climatic variation, and so on—comes down to genetic variation.

 The key to linking inner space with outer space, it turns out, is leaf reflectance.
 The way leaves reflect light is strongly correlated with their chemical structure.
 So from a high enough vantage point, at a fine enough resolution, you could literally map how genetic expression for an entire forest changes over time.
 Swenson says, “It’s a cool science trick...if you can do it.”